-David Mueller was born in the Chicago suburb, Blue Island, on September 23, 1963, the second son of a cartoonist.
-The birth announcements were copies of an original pen and ink drawing by his father, Robert G. Mueller.
-The art depicted a stork in a space suit in outer space delivering the newborn with a caption reading, "The Muellers finally got one from The Twilight Zone".
+David Mueller was born in the Chicago suburb, Blue Island, the second son of a cartoonist.
+The birth announcements, copies of an original pen and ink drawing by his father, Robert G. Mueller, depicted a stork in a space suit in outer space delivering the newborn with the caption: "The Muellers finally got one from The Twilight Zone."
 Thus, the extraordinarily talented and sensitive young Mueller was introduced into the world.
 Although he did not formally recognize his own talent until his high school years, the influence of his artist father upon the young man was profound.
 He would later say "While I did not realize the significance of it early on, through my life I saw my father's gifts... touch people.
-Many times he put a smile on a face or added warmth to a heart...I learned that these are the true gifts of artistic expression".
+Many times he put a smile on a face or added warmth to a heart.
+I learned that these are the true gifts of artistic expression."

 David Mueller's work is distinguished by its exquisite handling of paint, superb draughtsmanship and extraordinary sensitivity and mood, with a respectful nod to the painting masters of a century ago in whose footsteps he so capably follows.
 The influence of another artist, his father, is never far away.
 "I have grown to appreciate and understand the importance of my dad's abilities and the parts of them that he has passed on to me.
 The contributions people like him make to our world justify the profound loss we feel when they leave us, and help us to understand the importance of carrying on in the same manner with the gifts bestowed upon us."